belovedpearl/AfricanRecipes-PP4/README.md

 This project seeks to be a store house for African Trditional meals where individuals can access different foods thereby promoting and preserving the heritage to generations.

+---
+# Target Audience
+---

+This project is tailored for a vibrant community of Africans, both at home and abroad, eager to delve deeper into the richness of African cuisine.
+The platform offers a delightful exploration of diverse African recipes.
+Whether an aspiring home chef or simply curious about the flavors of the continent.

+---
+# Wireframes
+---